World 0: The Schoolyard Menace (Prequel Chapter)

 A few additional thoughts on Murphy Ranch Elementary that I am tinkering with for the opening passage of Chapter 2: My feelings about Murphy Ranch Elementary are difficult to explain.
 On one hand, it felt good to be rid of The Diagnostic School, but on the other hand, it felt somewhat eerie to be returning to a normal school again.
 I remember walking into the school from Janine Drive.
 My mom would drop me off there by car every morning.
 It was one of the few times I did not take a bus to school while growing up.
 From the moment I set foot on the campus, I had a sense of not belonging.
 But that was of course a feeling I initially had with every school that came before.
 I could only imagine what this chapter would hold in store for me.

 Skate or Die 2: The Search for Double Trouble always amazed me as a kid.
-It was the first time I'd heard voiceovers in a game.
+It was the first time I had heard voiceovers in a game.
 It had a half-pipe you could practice on any time you wanted right from the start too.
 If you failed enough times, the skater would shout "No way, dude!"

 I played Operation Wolf with the standard NES controller.
 I did just a bit of research on the subject, and it seems most people preferred that to the NES Zapper.
 Either way, this game stands out as a somewhat unique memory as I don't recall many other first person shooters on the NES.
 With the possible exception of Duck Hunt.